-According to a report issued on Monday, a study ordered by Gov. Andrew Cuomo and conducted by the state Department of Public Service found that the municipalization of New York American Water’s Long Island infrastructure is not only viable, but also in residents’ best interests.
+According to a recent study ordered by Gov. Andrew Cuomo and conducted by the state Department of Public Service, the municipalization of New York American Water’s Long Island infrastructure is not only feasible, but also in residents’ best interests.

 The study was put in motion by Cuomo in early February, and gave the DPS until April 1 to declare its results.
 Rory Lancman, the department’s special counsel for ratepayer protection, oversaw the study.

-NYAW currently serves the Sea Cliff Water District, which includes Sea Cliff and Glen Head as well as parts of Glenwood Landing, Glen Cove, Old Brookville and Roslyn Harbor.
-It also serves select areas in the Town of Hempstead and Massapequa.
+In addition to Bellmore and Merrick, NYAW serves Wantagh, Seaford and other select areas in the Town of Hempstead and Massapequa.
+It also serves the Sea Cliff Water District, which includes Sea Cliff and Glen Head, as well as parts of Glenwood Landing, Glen Cove, Old Brookville and Roslyn Harbor.

-Cuomo has maintained that a public water authority should encompass all of Nassau County, Gaughran said, whereas the bill last year was created to serve the North Shore.
-A Nassau County Water Authority, he said, could work similarly to the Suffolk County Water Authority, which he chaired from 2010 until he was elected to the Senate in 2018, in that it might consolidate some of the county’s smaller water districts in the future.
-This could also be a crucial step toward a Long Island-wide water authority, Gaughran said, which could deal more effectively with water-quality issues, an aging infrastructure and the protection of underground aquifers.
+Cuomo has maintained that a public water authority should encompass all of Nassau County.
+A Nassau County Water Authority, Gaughran said, could work similarly to the Suffolk County Water Authority, which he chaired from 2010 until he was elected to the Senate in 2018, in that it might consolidate some of the county’s smaller water districts in the future.
+This could also be a crucial step toward a Long Island-wide water authority, he added, which could deal more effectively with water-quality issues, an aging infrastructure and the protection of underground aquifers.

-“It appears that dreams really do come true,” Nadel said.
+“It appears that dreams really do come true,” said Agatha Nadel, a director of the public advocacy group North Shore Concerned Citizens, of the study’s findings.
 “I just can’t think of another issue for this community that could be solved that could be so gratifying and rewarding.”